Split Steel Pole Strat

 It does not have traditional Fender “Sparkle”; instead, it is more in-line with a P-90.
 Being a lower-output pickup, it’s cleaner and more articulate than our Hum-Cancelling P-90s, but this pickup will still push your amp hard and break up easily!
 Whether you have an overly bright guitar, need more output, hate the hum, or are just looking for something different, the Split Steel Pole Strat Bridge will inspire you.

-Tonal Graph for Split Steel Pole Strat:
+Tonal Graph For Split Steel Pole Strat:

 HIGHS